 Comments may be submitted by email to: cbarnett@huitt-zollars.com.
 All comments must be received by 2:00 pm on March 14, 2023 to be included in the public record.
 The draft 2023-2026 TIP will be placed before the GCMPO Policy Board at its Wednesday, March 15, 2023 meeting for approval.

-/elcome to transportation planning within the Sherman - Denison.
-Texas urban area.
-We are located 70 miles north of Dallas along the Red River which separates Texas nd Oklahoma.
-Home to beautiful Lake Texoma and Hagerman National Wildlife Refuge.
+Welcome to transportation planning within the Sherman - Denison, Texas urban area.
+We are located 70 miles north of Dallas along the Red River which separates Texas and Oklahoma.
+Home to be suitful Lake Texama and Hanerman National Wildlife Refuge.